Pluteus cervinus Fawn Pluteus Shipley Country Park,

 brown.
 Stem 4-15 cm tapering upwards.
 Solitary or in small groups.

 On wood, logs and twigs.
-Spring and Summer.
-Inedible
+Spring and Summer

 Coprinus domesticus Attenborough Nature Reserve, Attenborough